yannicklansink/Dev-info-support-.net/Blok 6/SECDEV.md

 - Solution 3: Escaping
 	- metacharacters are preceded by a another character: called the escape character

+Stored procedures hide the internals of SQL queries from programmers.
+Calling a stored procedure from a direct query is dangerous.
+Dynamic queries created inside stored procedures are more dangerous.

 regular expressions == Regex:
 - for client side validation